joshcol9232/sort_visualiser/README.md

 ### Configuration:

+All configuration is done through the `config.yaml` file in the root folder of the project.
-Radix sort bases and sleep time for each sort can be changed,
+Sleep times for each sort can be changed, along with sound settings and array settings (such as the length of the arrays generated).

 ### Compiling and Running: